WWE NXT: Reboot (2012–2019)

 In May 2012, the show's format was revamped.
 The show began using more talent from FCW as well as talent from the main roster.
 The first four episodes under the new format were taped at Full Sail University on May 17.
-Beginning with NXT Arrival in February 2014, NXT has occasionally aired live specials on the WWE Network.
-These events would be aired under the NXT TakeOver banner from May 2014 to 2021, and effectively serve as the brand's equivalent to the main roster's pay-per-view shows.

 WWE continued to air NXT Redemption, hoping a new television deal could be made.
 WWE.com revealed on June 13 that the new version of NXT would be made available online via WWE.com and YouTube beginning on Wednesday, June 20; when WWE would begin airing the episodes they taped at Full Sail on May 17.
 However, WWE removed all of the NXT material from their website on June 19.
 NXT was then aired exclusively on Hulu and Hulu Plus in the United States, while continuing to be broadcast internationally.

+Beginning with NXT Arrival in February 2014, NXT has occasionally aired live specials on the WWE Network.
+These events would be aired under the NXT TakeOver banner from May 2014 to 2021, and effectively serve as the brand's equivalent to the main roster's pay-per-view shows.
+On March 13, 2014, NXT began airing episodes on the WWE Network.

+On April 8, 2015, WWE aired a special NXT episode which was taped during the WrestleMania Axxess convention on March 26, 2015 at the San Jose McEnery Convention Center in San Jose, California.
+The episode also featured a tournament to decide the wrestler who would represent NXT in the André the Giant Memorial Battle Royal at WrestleMania 31.